 Unfortunately, we will not be able to provide stipends to participating classes this year.

 Catch the King was a citizen science GPS data collection effort centered in Hampton Roads during the fall of 2017 and 2018 that sought to map the year's highest astronomical tide, known as the "King Tide."
 Using the Sea Level Rise app, volunteers in a dozen Hampton Roads cities and counties participated in the event.
 The goal of the effort was to validate and improve predictive models for future forecasting of increasingly pervasive "nuisance" flooding.
 Given the popularity of the 2017 event, Catch the King will now be an annual activity.

 Classes that are interested in the Flood Mapping — Building Resilience in Our Communities project this year are strongly encouraged to participate in the 2019 Catch the King event, on Sunday October 27, but it is not mandatory.

-The Sea Level Rise app was developed by Concursive Corporation, a privately held

-    open source software development and solutions company headquartered in Norfolk

-    in partnership with Wetlands Watch of Norfolk and is available free-of-charge on

-    iTunes and Google Play.
+The Sea Level Rise app was developed by Concursive Corporation, a privately held open source software development and solutions company headquartered in Norfolk in partnership with Wetlands Watch of Norfolk and is available free-of-charge on iTunes and Google Play.

-    Explore the astronomical high tide, or "King Tide," forecasted for the morning

-    of October 27, 2018, which will serve as a baseline to demonstrate what

-    scientists believe will constitute low tide in approximately fifty years.
+Explore the astronomical high tide, or "King Tide," forecasted for the morning of October 27, 2019, which will serve as a baseline to demonstrate what scientists believe will constitute low tide in approximately fifty years.

 Guide students as they capture non-tidal flood data and map points.
-Then, report

-    findings to help enhance the accuracy of tidal inundation models.
+Then, report findings to help enhance the accuracy of tidal inundation models.

-    This content was made possible through the Batten Environmental Education

-    Initiative - dedicated to educating the Virginia's environmental stewards of
+This content was made possible through the Batten Environmental Education Initiative - dedicated to educating Virginia's environmental stewards of tomorrow.

-    tomorrow.